 A distinguished constitutional scholar and award-winning author, Kermit Roosevelt tells extraordinary stories of triumph and conflict behind pivotal moments in American history, offering audiences brilliant insight into the lessons we can take from the past to thrive in today’s fast-changing world.

-Drawing on his deep knowledge of history, politics and law, his profound understanding of human behavior, and his exceptional talent for storytelling, Kermit Roosevelt brings a refreshing voice to the public forum.
-He is a professor of constitutional law at the University of Pennsylvania Law School, a former clerk for Supreme Court Justice David Souter, an advisory board member for the National Constitution Center’s Coalition of Freedom, and a Distinguished Research Fellow of the Annenberg Public Policy Center.
+Drawing on his deep knowledge of history, politics and law, his profound understanding of human behavior, and his exceptional talent for storytelling, Kermit Roosevelt brings a dynamic voice to the public forum.
+He is a professor of constitutional law at the University of Pennsylvania Law School, a member of the Presidential Commission on the Supreme Court, a former clerk for Supreme Court Justice David Souter, an advisory board member for the National Constitution Center’s Coalition of Freedom, and a Distinguished Research Fellow of the Annenberg Public Policy Center.
 With striking moral clarity, he illuminates headline-making events while bringing key political figures to life from an insider’s perspective.
 Sensible, inspiring, and thoughtful, Roosevelt engages audiences with remarkable stories of heroism, adversity, and progress in America – then and now.

 • The Roosevelts: Lessons of Presidential Leadership